allebone/help.omni.af.mil/docs/PEX/Ops.md

 1. Select Binder in Binder Directory
 2. Select the Manage Alternates button and the Manage Alternates dialog opens.
-3. _Name_ dropdown.
-The list is populated by al personnel in squadrons to which the user has any role, with the person’s squadron indicated for easy reference.
+3. Name dropdown.
+The list is populated by all personnel in squadrons to which the user has any role, with the person’s squadron indicated for easy reference.
 You can also begin typing the last name to narrow down the list provided.
 4. Select the appropriate Alternate Type for the individual: Alternate, Self Assessment Program Manager \(SAPM\), or View Only.
 Reference the capabilities of each alternate type pseudo role.
 5. Click `Assign`.
 6. Select `Close` when complete.